Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

-In the practice of lattice QCD calculation, a useful intermediate quantity is the Ioffe-time distribution --- the Fourier transformation of the PDF, $Q_\mathrm{Ioffe}(\lambda;\mu) = \int_{-1}^{1} dx\, e^{ix\lambda}\, q_\mathrm{PDF}(x;\mu)$, where $\mu$ is the energy scale, $x$ the momentum fraction, and $\lambda$ the Ioffe-time.
+In the practice of lattice QCD calculation, a useful intermediate quantity is the Ioffe-time distribution --- the Fourier transformation of the PDF, $Q_\mathrm{Ioffe}(\lambda;\mu) = \int_{-1}^{1} dx\, e^{ix\lambda}\, q_\mathrm{PDF}(x;\mu)$, where $\mu$ is the energy scale, $x$ denotes the momentum fraction, and $\lambda$ represents the Ioffe-time.
 Meanwhile, the observables that can be computed in lattice QCD calculation can be expressed as a convolution of the Ioffe-time distribution.
 Therefore, if $Q_\mathrm{Ioffe}(\lambda;\mu)$ is obtained from lattice QCD calculation, one can then perform the inverse Fourier transformation and compute the PDF.
-Ref.~\cite{Karpie:2019eiq} reconstructed the Ioffe time distribution using two approaches, i) a Bayesian Inference reconstruction and ii) DNN representation.
-In the latter, the network parameters are updated according to a generic algorithm, which takes random walks in the network parameter space and select the configurations that reduce the difference between the desired data and the reconstructed ones.
-In Ref.~\cite{Gao:2022iex}, the authors implemented DNN to represent $Q_\mathrm{Ioffe}(\lambda;\mu)$ and applied the gradient driven update method that is described in Sec.~\ref{sec:5:inverse} to optimize the network parameters.
-The new method significantly increases the efficiency and accuracy of the Ioffe-time distribution reconstruction.
+Ref.~\cite{Karpie:2019eiq} reconstructed the Ioffe time distribution using two approaches, i) a Bayesian Inference reconstruction and ii) a DNN representation.
+In the latter, the network parameters are updated according to a generic algorithm, which takes random walks in the network parameter space and selects the configurations that reduce the difference between the desired data and the reconstructed ones.
+The study in Ref.~\cite{Gao:2022iex} further accentuates this framework by employing a DNN to represent $Q_\mathrm{Ioffe}(\lambda;\mu)$ and executing the gradient-driven update method (elucidated in Sec.~\ref{sec:5:inverse}) to optimize the network parameters.
+The new method significantly increases both the efficiency and accuracy of the Ioffe-time distribution reconstruction.
 More applications can be found in Refs.~\cite{Forte:2002fg, Forte:2002us, Zhang:2019qiq, DelDebbio:2020rgv, DelDebbio:2021whr}.